 Occupational Parenting supports as I mentioned product caps and at some billion to trillion dollar interval profit caps for the same reason their are salary caps on politicians and athletes.
 It ensures that capitalism will endure and keep the economic structure from threatening the government structure.
 It also encourages a manufacturing tier to the economy so that the wealthy will not have to change their lifestyles.
 They’ll make it less expensive in America.
 I believe we can not stand in the way of monetary incentive but at some point it’s stupidity to believe that billion dollar price tag isn’t enough incentive.
 If we last long enough into a Space Aged future someone will become a trillionaire, with product and profit caps no-one will be able to buy the world we live in.
 At some obscene profit cap a company will pay over flow to one of their businesses’ governments.
 They could avoid paying this overflow by reinvesting in their company’s personnel and upkeep and we’d have better businesses.

 The first tax paid should go to quality parenting.
 The payment would then circulate back to the economy in the form of buying things as big as houses and as small as paper clips.
 Only one parent would get paid for the quality of parenting while the other would build machines that build cars, manage a company, or reconstruct houses, etc. The “American Experiment” (George Washington) could be a real success story.
 I haven’t given up.
-I’m not sure how the rest of the world would respond to this change or how it would effect international economics, If any one does know feel free to comment.
+I’m not sure how the rest of the world would respond to this change or how it would effect international economics, If any one does know, feel free to comment.
 Maybe a state inside the United State’s economy would reflect the United States in a global economy.
 America is no stranger to the leadership role and now is not the time to stop capitalizing on a good thing.
 Over 200 years ago America had to go big because there was no going home, We are the Homeland now and I believe there’s a reason for that.
 (A little off topic) The Word Play page is fun and wonders why we don’t know the details about the images on our own currency.
 I think the symbols and writings are there to guide and keep our Nation in times when we may forget it’s purpose.
 We have the opportunity to take what some call the worlds greatest problem “GREED” and put it to work for us instead of against us.
-Hitler would not have given rise to the Nazi Empire had he been raised better.
+Imagine GREED only promising better individuals.
+And let’s face it, Hitler would not have given rise to the Nazi Empire had he been raised better.
 Occupational Parenting gives our Country the chance at a future that it doesn’t have now.
 Please… don’t be a person that blocks progress, rather one who embraces it.
-While things may appear to be going fine for us, do you they are for the future of America; for the future of our children.
+While things may appear to be going fine for us, do you think they are for the future of America; for the future of our children.
 Talk to someone about Occupational Parenting.
 I’d love to respond to any arguments against it.